cms-gem-daq-project/sw_utils/v3ElectronicsUserGuide.md

 Note the last entry *QC8 Data-Taking* implies all CTP7's in shelf01, the AMC13 in shelf01, *and* the uFEDKit.

-Before trying to modify the above schedules you'll need to first ask for an account to use our SuperSAAS scheduling tools.
+Before trying to modify the above schedules you'll need to first ask for the GEM 904 Shared User Password on SuperSAAS to use the scheduling tools.
 To do this ask in the `System Setup` channel of the [GEM DAQ Mattermost Team](https://mattermost.web.cern.ch/signup_user_complete/?id=ax1z1hss5fdm8bpbx4hgpoc3ne).
-When scheduling you need to provide an estimate for:
+When scheduling you need to provide an:

 - Your name
 - Your email
-- Time your test will take (starting & ending time),
+- Estimated time your test will take (starting & ending time),
 - Phone number you are reachable at while using the test stand, and
 - Description of your test.